top of page

 The mission of Sulphur Springs Museum is to celebrate and preserve the social, cultural, and natural history of Sulphur Springs, a community that helped shape Tampa, Florida and Spring Hill, its historically African-American neighborhood; to educate and empower adults and youth about history and environmental sustainability, both locally and across the state of Florida.

-Announcing our new YouTube channel featuring a series of videos on Postcards from Around the World.
+Announcing our new YouTube channel featuring a series of videos on Postcards from Around the World, all housed in our collection.
 Check it out!

 SS pool.png